 Equity Through Stories Program

 Duke Gardens aspires to be a place where people can deepen their connection with the land and each other, especially those with experiences and identities that have been marginalized in our dominant cultures of outdoor learning and horticulture.
 In the Equity Through Stories Program, we work with Duke students to expand our knowledge of local history and people’s relationships with plants in order to include more perspectives in our gardens, facilitated programs and interpretive materials.
-Each semester, students conduct research and then create sharable materials or plans that we incorporate into our internal reference materials and public spaces, interpretation and programs.
-Some students also open and build ongoing relationships between Duke Gardens and our wider community.
+Each semester, students in the program conduct research and then create sharable materials or plans that we incorporate into our internal reference materials and our public spaces, interpretation and programs.
+Some students also open or build ongoing relationships between Duke Gardens and our wider community.